 This metric indicates the percentage of long-term care patients which have suffered from UTI's.
 UTI's could be an indication of lower quality nursing care.
 However, this datapoint can be misleading for certain facilities due to inconsistent reporting standards for UTI's.

 Appropriately Uses Anti-Psychotic Medication

-This metric indicates the percentage of long-term stay patients taking antipsychotic drugs.
-While antipsychotic medications play an important role in caring for many residents, it is important to confirm these drugs are being used appropriately.
-In some situations, increased usage of these drugs may suggest that a nursing home is using these drugs to control patient behavior.
+This figure is an indication of the percentage of long-term stay residents receiving antipsychotic drugs.
+While antipsychotic drugs play an important role in caring for many residents, it is important to ensure these drugs are being used appropriately.
+In some situations, increased usage of these drugs may mean that a nursing home is using these drugs to subdue residents.

 Appropriately Uses Anti-Anxiety Medication

-This tells you the percentage of residents who were prescribed antianxiety drugs.
-Antianxiety medications are given to patients experiencing anxiety or depression.
+This is the percentage of residents who were prescribed antianxiety drugs.
+Antianxiety drugs are prescribed to residents suffering from depression or anxiety.